 Part of our work at Hospice involves promoting education and awareness in our communities about end-of-life and grief-related issues.
 We often are contacted by churches, community agencies, charitable clubs and organizations to provide information and answer questions about Hospice services.
 If your group is interested in knowing more about what we do, please contact us to arrange a presentation.
 There is no fee for this service.

-The Hospice offers a comprehensive 40 hour training to enable the volunteer to support Hospice programming as well as the palliative care program.
+Hospice offers a comprehensive 25-30 hour training for volunteers who wish to support clients in our face to face programs, such as our volunteer visiting initiatives.
 Hospice volunteers who see clients are members of the care team in the Palliative Care Unit at the hospital and those in palliative care living at home.

-Each fall the Hospice presents an educational conference on end of life and grief issues for medical professionals and volunteers involved in hospice palliative care.
+Each year the Hospice presents an educational conference on end of life and grief issues for professionals and volunteers involved in hospice palliative care.
 Learn more…

 Having conversations about our end-of-life wishes is a difficult, but important task for all individuals and families, especially those actively dealing with terminal illness.
 As part of our Palliative Programming, Hospice offers a series of workshops titled “Conversations”, to help people ask questions and explore issues related to dying and end-of-life planning.
 The series includes a session on the legal aspects of end-of-life decision making (wills, powers of attorney, and other documents).
 A second topic is called “The Costs of Dying” and the focus is on death-related expenses and end-of-life financial options.
 The third session in the series invites health professionals from the Palliative Care Team in to discuss end-of-life medical decisions.
 Contact the Hospice office for details about when “Conversations” will be offered.
 These sessions are offered to the public free of charge.
 Stay tuned for updates on when our 2016 series will begin.